demisto/content/Packs/RecordedFuture/Integrations/RecordedFuture/README.md

 ## Fetch Incidents
 You can fetch Recorded Future Alerts and work with them as XSOAR Incidents.
+When pulling the alert we set it status to pending and we only pull alerts with status no-acction("New" in UI).
 There are three parameters that you can specify.

 | **Argument Name** | **Format** | **Description** | **Required** | **Default value** |
 | --- | --- | --- | --- | --- |